Once again, we’re looking to grow our editorial team at JOSS!

-Over the past ~40 months, our existing editorial team has handled close to 800 submissions (665 accepted at the time of writing, 101 under review) and the demand from the community continues to grow.
-The last three months have been our busiest yet, with JOSS publishing a little over one paper every day, and we see no sign of this demand dropping.
+Since our launch in May 2016, our existing editorial team has handled over 2000 submissions (1838 published at the time of writing, 215 under review) and the demand from the community continues to be strong.
+JOSS now consistently publishes a little over one paper per day, and we see no sign of this demand dropping.

 Background on JOSS

-Further background about JOSS can be found in our PeerJ paper which summarizes our first year and our Editor-in-Chief’s original blog post announcing the journal describes some of the core motivations for starting the journal.
+Further background about JOSS can be found in our PeerJ CS paper, which summarizes our first year, and our Editor-in-Chief’s original blog post, which announced the journal and describes some of our core motivations for starting the journal.

 How to apply

 The JOSS editorial team will review your applications and make their recommendations.
-Candidates ranking highly will then have a short (~30 minute) phone call/video conference interview with the editor-in-chief(s).
+Highly-ranked candidates will then have a short (~30 minute) phone call/video conference interview with the editor(s)-in-chief.
 Successful candidates will then join the JOSS editorial team for a probational period of 3 months before becoming a full member of the editorial team.
 You will get an onboarding “buddy” from the experienced editors to help you out during that time.